teor2345/endosome/README.md

 It doesn't keep your traffic private: use a real Tor client for that.

+=== How does endosome work? ==

+Start a local tor relay using:

+    ./relay-local.sh

+(This relay connects to the public tor network, but doesn't publish its descriptor.)

+Then, run the other scripts distributed with endosome.
+They will connect to the relay over the ORPort (or DirPort), and produce output.

 == Reference Material ==

 The tor OR protocol is specified in: